Long-time tails and cage effect in driven granular fluids

 As in the elastic case, the dependence of $D_{\text{Sim}}/D_{\rm E}$ on the volume fraction is not monotonic, but the maximum is shifted to higher volume fractions as compared to the elastic case.
 The increase over the Enskog value for intermediate densities is stronger while the decrease over the Enskog value at high densities is smaller as compared to the elastic case.
 Nevertheless we see a pronounced decrease of the diffusion constant as the density of the glass transition in the elastic system is approached.

 \emph{Conclusion---}We have investigated the dynamics of a tagged particle in a granular fluid, driven to a stationary state.
 Increasing the density we observe a strong decrease of the diffusion constant as the glass transition in the elastic system is approached.
 Cage effects are clearly visible at these high densities in the VACF, which was shown to oscillate as a function of time.
 As expected backscattering becomes weaker as the fluid is made more inelastic.
-We have shown that long-time tails exist in the inelastic fluid and are most clearly seen at intermediate densities.
-The issue of long-time tails is strongly tied to momentum conservation.
-Coupling to shear flow is one mechanism leading in the elastic case to an algebraic decay in time like $t^{-d/2}$ which pertains to the inelastic system provided momentum is conserved locally.
+We have shown that long-time tails not only exist in the inelastic fluid, but depend on whether or not the driving mechanism conserves momentum locally.
+If momentum is conserved locally then momentum transport is diffusive and the decay of the VACF is identical to the molecular fluid, like $t^{-3/2}$.
+If on the other hand momentum can build up locally, then the decay of the VACF is slowed down as compared to the conserved case, giving rise to a $t^{-1}$ decay of the VACF.